jscribblescom/dabbleofcolor/README.md

 # Dabble Of Color

-WordPress theme created and designed for personal blog http://apostrophes.us - Apostrophes.us [Apostrophes.us] (http://apostrophes.us) and was build by Jamie Jones.
+WordPress theme created and designed for personal blog  [Apostrophes.us](http://apostrophes.us).   and was build by Jamie Jones.
 Please respect my work and don't copy snippets of code without credit.
 I have over a decade plus of experience working with WordPress themes and am constantly on the look out for new ways to improve my knowledge on how to create better themes for WordPress.
 I appreciate any suggestions anyone might have to better this theme or to help me learn new tricks to make WordPress themes load faster and less bloated and what I want it to do for myself.
 So please, let me know if you have anything that you might find interesting for me to learn.!

 ## Version 1.0 Dabble Of Color